-32. Viability has been given greater prominence in the plan-making and decision-taking process in recent revisions to national policy guidance.
-Guidance on viability in plan making and decision taking was updated in the PPG on 24th July 2018 in line with the NPPF, July 2018.
+35. Viability has been given greater prominence in the plan-making and decision-taking process in recent revisions to national policy guidance.
+Guidance on viability in plan making and decision taking was updated in the PPG on 24th July 2018 in line with the NNPF, July 2018.
 The PPG confirms that the role for viability assessment is primarily at the plan making stage.
 Viability assessment should be used to ensure that policies are realistic and that the total cumulative cost of all relevant policies will not undermine deliverability of the plan.
 The onus is on the local planning authority to demonstrate that the policies in the plan are deliverable and viable.

-- 33. PPG Paragraph: 002 Reference ID: 10-002-20180724 states that it is the responsibility of plan makers in collaboration with the local community, developers and other stakeholders, to create realistic, deliverable policies.
+- 36. PPG Paragraph: 002 Reference ID: 10-002-20180724 states that it is the responsibility of plan makers in collaboration with the local community, developers and other stakeholders, to create realistic, deliverable policies.
 It is the responsibility of site promoters to engage in plan making, take into account any costs including their own profit expectations and risks and ensure that proposals for development are policy compliant.
-The price paid for land is not a relevant justification for failing to accord with relevant policies in the plan. - 34.
+The price paid for land is not a relevant justification for failing to accord with relevant policies in the plan. - 37.
 Whilst the PPG states that assessing the viability of plans does not require individual testing of every site or assurance that individual sites are viable, with site typologies being acceptable to determine viability at the plan making stage, there is still clearly responsibility for local planning authorities to have undertaken viability assessments prior to identification of growth areas and preferred sites.
-Without this work, it is difficult to be certain that the Draft Solihull Local Plan Review growth strategy and the cumulative costs of associated necessary infrastructure improvements are deliverable. - 35.
-In respect of our Client's site, the feasibility of the site to accommodate approximately up to 16 dwellings (although a variation in the housing mix could deliver up to 21 dwellings) has been tested through the preparation of the enclosed illustrative layout and it would be possible for planning permission to be sought for policy compliant development.
-There are no known remediation or ground condition costs which would render the site unviable.
+Without this work, it is difficult to be certain that the Draft Solihull Local Plan Review growth strategy and the cumulative costs of associated necessary infrastructure improvements is deliverable. - 38.
+Residential development on the Trevallion Farm land as a proposed housing site could, for example, provide the full 40% contribution towards affordable housing, CIL contributions, and other required developer contributions in line with council requirements.